Event

 Date: Tuesday 30th June 2026

-Speakers: Dominic Magirr (Novartis Pharma AG), Sanne Roels (Johnson & Johnson), Kelly Van Lancker (Ghent University and Vrije Universiteit Brussel) and Jurgen Hummel (Cytel).
+Speakers: Dr Daniel Rubin (FDA), Dominic Magirr (Novartis Pharma AG), Sanne Roels (Johnson & Johnson), Marlena Bannick (Fred Hutchinson Cancer Center (Incoming); University of Washington), and Jurgen Hummel (Cytel).

 Who is this event intended for?
 Statisticians active in clinical trials.